 e-LfH is an award winning e-learning programme providing national, quality assured online training content for the healthcare profession.
 There are a number of resources available free to NHS staff and available to buy for non-NHS users.
 If you are already an e-LfH user you can simply add new programmes to your account.

-Broadly, 1 hour of learning equates to 1 credit.
+Broadly, one hour of learning equates to one credit.
 However, credits should be claimed based on personal reflection on learning value and application to practice.